rails/rails/guides/source/action_mailbox_basics.md

 ```
 ### Inbound Email Status

-Once an email has been routed to the matching Mailbox and processed, Action Mailbox updates the email status stored in `action_mailbox_inbound_emails` table with one of the following values:
+Once an email has been routed to a matching mailbox and processed, Action Mailbox updates the email status stored in `action_mailbox_inbound_emails` table with one of the following values:

 - Pending: Just received by one of the ingress controllers and scheduled for routing.
 - Processing: During active processing, while a specific mailbox is running its `process` method.